 It’s about decluttering our life, yes.

 But as you do that it’s also even more importantly about noticing what comes out and makes you feel meaning.
-Because meaning is purpose.
-And this is huge, here’s why..
+And this is important, here’s why…

 Purpose leads to more caring which shifts people from fear to love.
-And the tiny house movement is making it possible by creating more affordable housing everywhere.
+And the tiny house movement is making it possible by creating more affordable housing opportunities for people.
 Not only that, it’s inspiring others to simplify in other ways too because it’s not all about houses.
-It’s more about caring.

 That’s right.
 Not only can you simplify your home by making it smaller, sharing it, or just clearing out the clutter in your current home… But you can also: